strategicalliances/docs/content/en/docs/appstore/use-content/modules/aws/aws-sqs.md

 ### Prerequisites {#prerequisites}

-The Amazon SQS connector requires at least Mendix Studio Pro 9.18.0 or above.

-To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS authentication connector](https://marketplace.mendix.com/link/component/120333).
-If you are using the Amazon SQS connector version 2.0, it requires the AWS Authentication connector version 3.0 or higher.
-For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/modules/aws/aws-authentication/).
+The latest versionof the Amazon SQS connector requires Mendix Studio Pro 9.24.2 or above.
+To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS authentication connector](https://marketplace.mendix.com/link/component/120333) version 3.2.0. or higher.

-The latest version of the Amazon SQS Connector requires Mendix Studio Pro version 9.24.2 or higher and the AWS Authentication connector version 3.2.0. or higher.

 {{% alert color="info" %}}
 Ensure that the AWS user account used for authentication has the appropriate permissions to access the SQS service in AWS.